NematBhullar/LurkForWork/README.md

 You are prohibited from modifying the backend.
 No work needs to be done on the backend.
 It's provided to you simply to power your frontend.

 The backend server exists in your individual repository.
-After you clone this repo, you must run `yarn install` in `backend` directory once.
+After you clone this repo, you must run `npm install` in `backend` directory once.

-To run the backend server, simply run `yarn start` in the `backend` directory.
+To run the backend server, simply run `npm start` in the `backend` directory.
 This will start the backend.

 To view the API interface for the backend you can navigate to the base URL of the backend (e.g. `http://localhost:5005`).
 This will list all of the HTTP routes that you can interact with.